ags10001111/Gansen_Deng_Portfolio/README.md

 # 👋 Hi, I'm Gansen!

-I am a **PhD in Statistics**.
-My PhD research focused on developing statistical learning methods for self-reported data, with applications to chronic pain research.
-My academic journey has equipped me with a strong foundation in **statistical theory**, **machine learning**, and **data analysis**—skills I’m excited to apply to real-world challenges in industry.
+I hold a **PhD in Statistics**, where my research focused on developing statistical learning methods tailored to self-reported data, with real-world applications in chronic pain research.
+Through this work, I’ve built a strong foundation in **statistical theory, machine learning, data analysis**, and **data visualization**—skills I'm eager to apply to solving complex problems in industry.

-Throughout my research, I’ve worked on:
+My academic and research experiences include:
-- 🧠 **Clustering** and **metric learning**
+- 🧠 **Clustering**, **metric learning** and **active learning**
-- 🏷️ **Multi-label classification**
+- 🏷️ Building prediction models such as multi-label classification
 - 🔬 Simulation studies and modeling with complex error structures
-- 📊 Working with noisy, self-reported, and high-dimensional data
+- 📊 Working with noisy and high-dimensional data

 These experiences have sharpened my analytical thinking and programming proficiency in languages such as **R** and **Python**.